How Far do Honey Bees Travel?

 Distance Bees Travel to A Pollen Source

-Although bees have to capacity to travel a farther distance for pollen – this is not the norm.
-Most colonies will not need to fly as far to gather all the pollen needed for the hive as they may for nectar.
+Although bees have to capacity to travel a long distance for pollen – this is not the norm.
+Pollen collection tends to take place within 1 mile or less from the hive.

 How Far Bees Fly for Water